-From time to time, we may enter into separate agreements at or near the same time with the same customer.
+From time to time, we may enter into separate agreements at or near the same time with the same partner.
 We evaluate such agreements to determine whether they should be accounted for individually as distinct arrangements or whether the separate agreements are, in substance, a single multiple element arrangement.
 We evaluate whether the negotiations are conducted jointly as part of a single negotiation, whether the deliverables are interrelated or interdependent, whether fees in one arrangement are tied to performance in another arrangement, and whether elements in one arrangement are essential to another arrangement.
 Our evaluation involves significant judgment to determine whether a group of agreements might be so closely related that they are, in effect, part of a single arrangement.
 For example, in 2012 and 2013, we entered into four collaboration agreements with Biogen:

-or SMA.
-As part of the collaboration, we received a \$29 million upfront payment and we are responsible for global development of nusinersen through completion of Phase 2/3 clinical trials.
+In January 2012, we entered into a collaboration agreement with Biogen to develop and commercialize SPINRAZA (nusinersen) for spinal muscular atrophy, or SMA.
+As part of the collaboration, we received a \$29 million upfront payment and we are responsible for global development of SPINRAZA through completion of Phase 2/3 clinical trials.
 In June 2012, we entered into a second and separate collaboration agreement with Biogen to develop and commercialize a novel antisense drug targeting DMPK, or dystrophia myotonica-protein kinase.
 As part of the collaboration, we received a \$12 million upfront payment and we are responsible for global development of the drug through the completion of a Phase 2 clinical trial.
 In December 2012, we entered into a third and separate collaboration agreement with Biogen to discover and develop antisense drugs against three targets to treat neurological or neuromuscular disorders.
 As part of the collaboration, we received a \$30 million upfront payment and we are responsible for the discovery of a lead antisense drug for each of three targets.
 In September 2013, we entered into a fourth and separate collaboration agreement with Biogen to leverage antisense technology to advance the treatment of neurological diseases.
 We granted Biogen exclusive rights to the use of our antisense technology to develop therapies for neurological diseases as part of this broad collaboration.
 We received a \$100 million upfront payment and we are responsible for discovery and early development through the completion of a Phase 2 clinical trial for each antisense drug identified during the six-year term of this